HMVS Cerberus: Design

 The main armament was four 10-inch guns, mounted in two turrets.
 The four guns weighed 18 LT each, were muzzle-loaded, had to be withdrawn completely inside the turret to be reloaded, and could fire a 400 lb shell up to 4000 yd once every three minutes.
 The turrets were mounted fore and aft; each had a crew of 33, had a 270° field of fire, and had to be hand-cranked into position.
 The turrets were of a design created by Cowper Phipps Coles.

 The ship had armour plating ranging from 6 to 8 in in thickness for the waterline armoured belt on her hull, which was backed by 9 to 11 in of teak.
 The citadel armour protecting the breastwork ranged in thickness from 8 to 9 in, and gun turrets had 10 in faces and 9 in sides.
-Cerberus was protected by an armored deck that was 1 to 1.25 in thick.
+Cerberus was protected by an armoured deck that was 1 to 1.25 in thick.
 For added protection, Cerberus could take water into ballast tanks, decreasing her already low freeboard until only the turrets and breastwork were visible.

 Cerberus and ships of her type were described by Admiral George Alexander Ballard as being like "full-armoured knights riding on donkeys, easy to avoid but bad to close with."
 Robert Gardiner, Roger Chesneau, and Eugene M. Kolesnik, the editors of Conway's All the World's Fighting Ships 1860–1905, pointed out that "[Cerberus represents] the beginnings of practical turret ship design in Britain, having no sail power and being fitted with fore and aft turrets with almost uninterrupted arcs of fire."
 When she entered service, the monitor was considered superior to any other warship operating in the Australasian region.
 The design of Cerberus was upscaled by Sir Edward Reed for HMS Devastation in 1871, the first Royal Navy turreted ironclad battleship without sails, and so had a lasting influence on battleship design until the dreadnoughts appeared in the early 1900s.